 How is that possible, when we think having separate climate control for the driver and passengers in cars is some rocket science stuff?
+There's a reason why wool socks are the best.
 It turns out sheep have been running their own climate control tech called thermoregulation since, well, sheep became sheep covered in wool.
 And it doesn’t take a car to turn it on.

 Here’s how Darn Tough uses the advantages of Merino Wool to make socks that work in all seasons: warm in the winter, cool in the summer, dry and breathable all the time.
 If that sounds like a wild sheep chase, read on to find out more.

 Before we define and dive into the heady properties of thermoregulation, we want to point out that Merino Wool is easily the best breathable fabric out there.

 No one wants hot feet, and it turns out sheep aren’t a fan of overheating either.
 Merino Wool naturally pulls evaporating sweat away from your body— keeping air circulating, wicking moisture to keep dampness at bay, and ensuring your feet stay cool when it’s hot out.

 Merino is already perfect for making breathable socks, and we take it a step further by designing socks specifically for all sorts of activities.
 From refining the thickness of the wool (in microns, for any true wool nerds still reading), to adding mesh for even more breathability in key zones, extra cushioning where needed, and of course our legendary fit, you get a sock purpose-built for your demands.